 U.S. Congressman Tim Walz is currently serving his sixth term representing Minnesota’s First Congressional District.
 The First Congressional District spans the southern part of Minnesota – from the South Dakota border in the west to the Wisconsin border in the east.

 Tim Walz was born in West Point, Nebraska and is the son of a public school administrator and community activist.
 As a child, Tim’s parents instilled in him the values of hard work and community service.

-Walz enlisted in the Army National Guard at the young age of 17, and retired 24 years later as Command Sergeant Major in the Minnesota National Guard.
+Walz enlisted in the Army National Guard at the young age of 17 and retired 24 years later, after serving as a Command Sergeant Major in the Minnesota National Guard.
 Before retiring, Walz served overseas with his battalion in support of Operation Enduring Freedom.
 Walz is the highest ranking enlisted soldier ever to serve in Congress.

 In 1989, Walz earned a B.S. in social science education from Chadron State College in Nebraska.
 Walz spent 1989-1990 teaching high school in China as a part of the first government sanctioned groups of American educators to teach in China through a program at Harvard University.